Holding On (Disclosure song)

 "Holding On" is a song by British electronic music duo Disclosure.
-It features the vocals from Gregory Porter.
+It features vocals from Gregory Porter.
 It was released worldwide on 26 May 2015 as the lead single from the duo's second studio album, Caracal.
 The track premiered on 26 May 2015 as BBC Radio 1 DJ Annie Mac's Hottest Record in the World.
 The track was written by Howard Lawrence, Porter and Jimmy Napes.
 The track peaked at number 13 in the UK iTunes chart but only managed to reach number 46 in the UK Singles Chart.